-With Bob Stoops at Oklahoma, Gary Patterson at TCU, Mike Gundy at Oklahoma State and Bill Snyder at Kansas State, the Big 12 is home to some of college football's top coaches.
+With Gary Patterson at TCU, Mike Gundy at Oklahoma State and Bill Snyder at Kansas State, the Big 12 is home to some of college football's top coaches.
 And the depth in the league improved over the offseason, as Texas hired Tom Herman to replace Charlie Strong, and Baylor hired Matt Rhule as the program's new full-time coach after an interim year under Jim Grobe.
+And there was some summer intrigue, as Lincoln Riley was promoted to head coach after Bob Stoops retired at Oklahoma in early June.

 Success with any college football team starts with coaching.
 Even if a program doesn’t have the resources of the nation’s elite jobs, a good coach can elevate a program into national title contention.
 However, similar to any position on the field, statistics may not tell the full story when judging a coaching tenure.